Academy Award for Best Actor: Notes

 A: According to longstanding Hollywood legend, reported by Susan Orlean, Rin Tin Tin actually received the most Best Actor votes, but the Academy (not wishing to give the first award to a dog) refactored the votes to ensure that Jannings won.

 B:The Circus originally received three nominations: Best Director (Comedy Picture), Best Actor, and Best Writing (Original Story) – for Charles Chaplin.
 However, the Academy subsequently decided to remove Chaplin's name from the competitive award categories and instead to confer upon him a Special Award "for acting, writing, directing and producing The Circus".

-C: Rules at the time of the first three ceremonies allowed for a performer to receive a single nomination which could his or her work in more than one film.
+C: Rules at the time of the first three ceremonies allowed for a performer to receive a single nomination which could honor his or her work in more than one film.
 George Arliss, Maurice Chevalier, and Ronald Colman were all nominated for two different roles in the same category.
 Current Academy rules forbid this from happening.
 No official reason was ever given as to why Arliss won the award for only one of the two films he was listed for.

 D: Fredric March received one more vote than Wallace Beery.
 Academy rules at that time considered such a close margin to be a tie, so both March and Beery received the award.
 Currently, Academy rules stipulate that a tie must result from exactly the same number of votes.

 E: As in the previous year when the Academy relaxed the rules to allow write-in votes following the outcry over Bette Davis's snub for Of Human Bondage, the Academy permitted write-in votes for that year as well.
 Thus, Paul Muni received a write-in nomination for his performance in Black Fury and actually finished second in the votes.
 Although as with Davis the previous year, the Academy did not recognize these two as "official nominees", they are nevertheless listed on the official website amongst their respective years' nominations for posterity's sake.

 F: Due to category confusion, Barry Fitzgerald received nominations (each for the same performance as Father Fitzgibbon in Going My Way) in both the leading and supporting actor categories for 1944, winning the Oscar for the latter.
 As a result of this confusion, the Academy amended its rules so that if any actor or actress received enough votes to qualify as one of the final five nominees for both again, the performer would only receive the nomination for the category in which he or she obtained the larger percentage of the votes.